-- 77. Which of the following statements is incorrect regarding the dividends received deduction? - a.
-A corporation must hold stock for more than 90 days in order to qualify for a deduction with respect to dividends on such stock. - b.
+77. Which of the following statements is incorrect regarding the dividends received deduction?

+a.
+A corporation must hold stock for more than 90 days in order to qualify for a deduction with respect to dividends on such stock.

+- b.
 The taxable income limitation does not apply with respect to the 100% deduction available to members of an affiliated group. - c.
 If a stock purchase is financed 75% by debt, the deduction for dividends on such stock is reduced by 75%. - d.
 The taxable income limitation does not apply if the normal deduction (i.e., 70% or 80% of dividends) results in a net operating loss for the corporation. - e.
 None of the above.

+ANSWER: a

 RATIONALE: A corporation must hold stock for more than 45 days in order to qualify for a deduction with respect to dividends on such stock.
 All of the other statements are correct.

+POINTS: 1

+DIFFICULTY: Moderate

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-03 - LO: 2-03

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

+KEYWORDS: Bloom's: Knowledge

+OTHER: Time: 5 min.

-78. Emerald Corporation, a calendar year C corporation, was formed and began operations on April 1, 2014.
-The following expenses were incurred during the first tax year (April 1 through December 31, 2014) of operations:
+78. Emerald Corporation, a calendar year C corporation, was formed and began operations on April 1, 2016.
+The following expenses were incurred during the first tax year (April 1 through December 31, 2016) of operations.